Sara Underwood Goes ‘Super Good’ In A Thong Bikini, Instagram Goes Wild

 Sara Underwood is back on the ‘Gram.
-The Playboy model and social media sensation has delivered a particularly unusual update today – fans of Sara will know that outdoorsy and cabin-set updates are the standard for this blonde.
-Today has seen Sara buck the trend with a set of photos and a video that sent out major studio vibes.
-That said, they did tick boxes for including a killer opener shot: Sara in a bikini always goes down well.
+The Playboy model and social media sensation has delivered a particularly unusual update on Sunday since fans of Sara will know that outdoorsy and cabin-set updates are the standard for this blonde.
+Her September 22 share has seen Sara buck the trend with a set of photos and a video that sent out major studio vibes.
+That said, the uploads did tick boxes for including a killer opener shot since Sara in a bikini always goes down well.

-Sara’s post showed her photographed in a sizzling two-piece.
+Sara’s post showed her being photographed in a sizzling two-piece.
 The star had been snapped from behind, with the camera definitely taking in her famous frame to the max.
-Sara appeared in a tiny thong bikini in black, with the cheeky finish showcasing her peachy rear.
-This wasn’t the world’s most unusual two-piece – then again, it seemed to do the trick for Sara’s fans.
-The blonde appeared bronzed and glowing, with her blonde hair somewhat matted into a sexy and sweaty finish.
-As to the backdrop, the setting was a wild one, but it did appear to have been digitally enhanced with colors for effect.
+She appeared in a tiny thong bikini in black, with the cheeky finish showcasing her peachy rear.
+Hers wasn’t the world’s most unusual two-piece but then again, it seemed to do the trick for Sara’s fans.
+The blonde appeared bronzed and glowing, with her light-colored hair somewhat matted into a sexy and sweaty finish.
+As to the backdrop, the setting was a wild one but the image did appear to have been digitally enhanced with colors for effect.

-A quick swipe to the right showed a bit of a conversation about “sex in space” with other women – as Sara had explained in her caption, she’s going to be switching up being “in front of the camera” for a little time controlling it.
+A quick swipe to the right showed a bit of a conversation about “sex in space” with other women.
+As Sara explained in her caption, she’s going to be switching up being “in front of the camera” for a little time controlling it.

 Instagram is absolutely loving it.